 The CFTC and U.S. exchanges have established speculative position limits on the maximum net long or net short positions that any person may hold or control in certain exchange-traded derivatives.
-Pursuant to amendments to the Commodity Exchange Act made by the Dodd-Frank Act, the CFTC adopted new position limits rules that apply to aggregate positions in futures and other types of economically equivalent contracts on certain agricultural, energy and metals commodities.
+Pursuant to amendments to the Commodity Exchange Act made by the Dodd-Frank Act, the CFTC adopted new position limits rules that apply to aggregate positions in 25 core physical commodity contracts and "economically equivalent" futures, options and swaps on certain agricultural, energy and metals commodities.
 However, on September 28, 2012, the US District Court for the District of Columbia vacated and remanded those rules.
-The CFTC has proposed new position limit rules (in the form of extensive amendments to its Part 150 Regulations).
+On December 5, 2016, the CFTC proposed new position limit rules (in the form of extensive amendments to its Part 150 Regulations).
 Until such time as the CFTC adopts a new set of position limit rules, the CFTC's current Part 150 Regulations will continue to apply.
 Those rules impose CFTC position limits on exchange-listed futures and options on futures contracts on certain agricultural commodities.
 The exchanges can also impose their position limits and/or position accountability levels for the contracts they list.
 Certain swaps listed for trading on exempt commercial markets are also subject to position limits imposed by those markets, but that is also an area where requirements may be changing.
 All accounts controlled by a particular trading advisor are combined for speculative position limit purposes.
 If positions in those accounts were to approach the level of the particular speculative position limit, or if prices were to approach the level of the daily limit, these limits could cause a modification of the particular trading advisor's trading decisions or force liquidation of certain futures or options on futures positions.
 If one or more of Grant Park's trading advisors must take either of these actions, Grant Park may be required to forego profitable trades or strategies.